 Hi.
-My name is Fiona and I’m an Early Intervention Special Educator by trade, with a BA Dip Disability, and have been working at Royal Far West since 2014.
-My current title is Senior Disability Adviser and I’m responsible for developing and maintaining relationships within the disability and community sectors.
+My name is Fiona and I’m an Early Intervention Special Educator by trade, with a BA Dip Disability, as well as a recently completed graduate Diploma as a Quality Auditor.
+I have been working at Royal Far West since 2014 when I was employed to establish the disability specific service offering, which I named Windmill.
+My current title is Senior Disability Advisor and I’m responsible for developing and maintaining relationships within the disability and community sectors.
 This raises our profile and has seen us recognised as an important contributor, innovator and doer in this incredibly complex and constantly changing area.

 Through this work we are now acknowledged as an industry leader in providing innovative services to children in rural and remote areas.
 This has led to increased referrals to our Windmill program, which, at its centre, is all about family capacity.
-This means that when the families stay with us for a week at a time, they work with the therapists to increase their confidence, knowledge and skills so that they can work with their child through daily activities in their home environment, thereby reducing the long-term need for continual therapy.
-This gives families back a sense of control and enjoyment of their child.
+This means that when the families stay with us for a week at a time, they work with the therapists to increase their confidence, knowledge and skills so that they can work with their child through daily activities in their home environment, thereby increasing the child’s opportunity to master the skills and succeed.
+This also gives families back a sense of control and enjoyment of their child.

-To spread the word of our Windmill program, I constantly liaise with the National Disability Insurance Agency (NDIA), National Disability Insurance Scheme (NDIS) Local Area Coordinators, Early Childhood Intervention Australia Pty Ltd (ECIA) various rural NGOs, and, most critically, parents, carers and children.
+To spread the word of our Windmill program, I constantly liaise with the National Disability Insurance Agency (NDIA), National Disability Insurance Scheme (NDIS) Local Area Coordinators, Reimagine Australia ( previously known as Early Childhood Intervention Australia or ECIA )various rural NGOs, and, most critically, parents, carers and children.

 The most important advice I give to families: